Welcome to the Software Testing Practice Challenge!

 Find and post at least three valid bugs (each bug should be of different bug types) to GitHub.
 When you are done, submit a text file using the “Submit” button present on this page.
 In this text file include:

-- Your GitHub handle used to raise the issues.
+- Your GitHub username which was used to raise the issues.
 (Login to GitHub and click on the Profile picture > Your Profile.
-Check the URL https://github.com/[Your Username] )
+Check the URL to get the username https://github.com/<Your_Username>; )

 As this challenge is to help you get started, there is no cash prize associated with it.
 However, each bug you post will be validated and detailed feedback will be added to your bugs.